At University Centre Leeds we want everyone who wants to do a degree to be able to and are committed to helping care leavers access higher education.

 - HE Counselling and Mental Health Officer.

-For more information or to discuss your concerns further, please contact our Admissions Team on 0113 235 4450 or at email@example.com
+For more information on the financial support available for care leavers please visit our dedicated page.
+If you would like to discuss your concerns further, please contact our Admissions Team at email@example.com.

 Did you know?